Super-resolution microscopy: Spatially modulated illumination (SMI)

 One implementation of structured illumination is known as spatially modulated illumination (SMI).
 Like standard structured illumination, the SMI technique modifies the point spread function (PSF) of a microscope in a suitable manner.
 In this case however, "the optical resolution itself is not enhanced"; instead structured illumination is used to maximize the precision of distance measurements of fluorescent objects, to "enable size measurements at molecular dimensions of a few tens of nanometers".

 The Vertico SMI microscope achieves structured illumination by using one or two opposing interfering laser beams along the axis.
 The object being imaged is then moved in high-precision steps through the wave field, or the wave field itself is moved relative to the object by phase shifts.
 This results in an improved axial size and distance resolution.

-SMI can be combined with other super resolution technologies, for instance with 3D LIMON or LSI-TIRF as a total internal reflection interferometer with laterally structured illumination (this last instrument and technique is essentially a phase-shifted photon tunneling microscope, which employs a total internal reflection light microscope with phase-shifted evanescent field (Guerra, 1996)).
+SMI can be combined with other super resolution technologies, for instance with 3D LIMON or LSI-TIRF as a total internal reflection interferometer with laterally structured illumination (this last instrument and technique is essentially a phase-shifted photon tunneling microscope, which employs a total internal reflection light microscope with phase-shifted evanescent field (Guerra, 1996).
 This SMI technique allows one to acquire light-optical images of autofluorophore distributions in sections from human eye tissue with previously unmatched optical resolution.
 Use of three different excitation wavelengths (488, 568, and 647 nm), enables one to gather spectral information about the autofluorescence signal.
 This has been used to examine human eye tissue affected by macular degeneration.

+Biosensing

+Biosensing is crucial for understanding the activities of cellular components in cell biology.
+Genetically encoded sensors have transformed this field and typically consist of two parts: the sensing domain, which detects cellular activity or interactions, and the reporting domain, which produces measurable signals.
+There are two main types of sensors: FRET-based sensors using two fluorophores for precise quantification but with some limitations, and single-fluorophore biosensors that are smaller, faster, and allow for multiplexed experiments, but may have challenges in obtaining absolute values and detecting response saturation.
+Various microscopy methods, including super-resolution optical fluctuation imaging, have been used to quantify and monitor biological activities in real time.
+Examples include calcium, pH, and voltage sensing.
+Greenwald et al. offer a more comprehensive overview of these applications.

 Deterministic functional techniques

 REversible Saturable OpticaL Fluorescence Transitions (RESOLFT) microscopy is an optical microscopy with very high resolution that can image details in samples that cannot be imaged with conventional or confocal microscopy.
 Within RESOLFT the principles of STED microscopy and GSD microscopy are generalized.
 Also, there are techniques with other concepts than RESOLFT or SSIM.
-For example, fluorescence microscopy using the optical AND gate property of nitrogen-vacancy center, or super-resolution by Stimulated Emission of Thermal Radiation (SETR), which uses the intrinsic super-linerarities of the Black-Body radiation and expands the concept of super-resolution beyond microscopy.
+For example, fluorescence microscopy using the optical AND gate property of nitrogen-vacancy center, or super-resolution by Stimulated Emission of Thermal Radiation (SETR), which uses the intrinsic super-linearities of the Black-Body radiation and expands the concept of super-resolution beyond microscopy.